The Department of Philosophy also offers a program leading to the degree of Doctor of Philosophy. The requirements are as follows:

-The Department of Philosophy also offers a program leading to the degree of Doctor of Philosophy.
-The degree requires 72 points.
+Courses: The University requires 72 points.
 The department requires that 44 points (the “basic points”) be as specified below.
 A minimum of 36 of the 44 basic points must be taken in the NYU Department of Philosophy.
 Twenty-eight of the total 72 points may be in dissertation research, although the student may include other courses toward that total as well.
+8 basic points worth of courses that are taken while enrolled in the NYU philosophy PhD. program can be satisfied through courses taken outside of the NYU Department of Philosophy.
 Transfer credit is apportioned on a case-by-case basis and is normally restricted to courses taken in philosophy Ph.D. programs.
-Normally, credit for a maximum of 12 basic points is allowed for work done elsewhere.
+Normally, a maximum of 12 basic points of transfer credit is allowed and any transfer credits must first be used against the permitted 8 points that can be taken outside of the NYU Department of Philosophy while enrolled in the program.
 Except in unusual circumstances, transfer credit may not be used to satisfy the area distribution requirements described below under “Basic course work.”

-- Proseminar, PHIL-GA 1000, (8 points).
+Each year, the department offers a full-year Proseminar required for all first-year Ph.D. students.
+It is open to first-year Ph.D. students only.
 It includes frequent short writing assignments, and the mode of instruction emphasizes discussion rather than lecture.
 The topics are determined by the instructors but include basic texts and ideas in analytic philosophy.

 These seven courses are drawn from advanced introduction courses, intermediate-level courses, topics or advanced seminar courses, and research seminar courses.
 These must include at least one course in value theory (ethics, aesthetics, philosophy of law, or political philosophy); at least one course in metaphysics, epistemology, philosophy of language, or philosophy of mind; and at least one course in the history of philosophy (ancient, medieval, modern, or 19th century).
 At least three of the courses must be outside value theory.

 It is expected that the student and faculty member will meet roughly every two weeks during the semester.
 Students needn’t have prior acquaintance with a faculty member to ask him or her to supervise an Associated Writing.
 Under no circumstances may a student submit one and the same paper for credit in both a graduate seminar and an Associated Writing course.
 If an Associated Writing paper develops out of an existing seminar paper, as will often be the case, the expectation is that it will constitute a substantial development of that paper.
 An Associated Writing course may in some cases be used to fulfill a distribution requirement, but only if the course is done on the “Independent Study” model and permission is obtained in advance from the Director of Graduate Studies and the course instructor.

 Thesis Prospectus: By the fifth week of their fifth term in the program, students must designate a prospectus advisor and report that designation to the Director of Graduate Studies.
 (The designation of a prospectus advisor takes place by this time regardless of whether the student has successfully completed the third-year review.)
 It is understood that the designation of “prospectus advisor” is provisional and subject to change depending on the evolving nature of the thesis project.
 The prospectus advisor’s role is to guide the student through the prospectus-writing process; the prospectus advisor may or may not ultimately serve on the dissertation committee, though of course often he or she will.